DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity: DESI Data

-This work utilizes large-scale structure (LSS) catalogs\footnote{\url{https://data.desi.lbl.gov/public/edr/vac/edr/lss/v2.0/}} from the DESI survey validation program that covers $\sim$140 deg$^2$ of the planned survey area, also known as the One-Percent Survey \citep{desi24_sv}.
+This work utilizes LSS catalogs\footnote{\url{https://data.desi.lbl.gov/public/edr/vac/edr/lss/v2.0/}} from the DESI survey validation program that covers $\sim$140 deg$^2$ of the planned survey area, also known as the One-Percent Survey \citep{desi24_sv}.
 The spectroscopic data were processed by the pipeline described in \cite{guy23} and fit by Redrock\footnote{\url{https://github.com/desihub/redrock/}}, the spectral template software, to classify each object and determine redshifts.
 These data were made publicly available as part of the DESI Early Data Release \citep{desi24_edr}\footnote{\url{https://data.desi.lbl.gov/doc/releases/edr/}}.
-The footprint consists of 20 regions (``rosettes'') and is shown in Figure \ref{fig:footprint}.
-In order to balance the redshift coverage of the ELGs with other targets during fiber assignment, each ELG is assigned one of two priority designations, low ($\tt{ELG\_LOP}$) or very low ($\tt{ELG\_VLO}$), in the form of targeting bits \citep{myers23}.
-To perform the clustering measurements, each LSS catalog is accompanied by several ``random'' catalogs that are created to match the data's angular coverage and redshift distribution but with an otherwise random spatial distribution \citep{ross24}.
+The footprint consists of 20 regions (``rosettes,'' with each being slightly larger than the field of view of the DESI focal plane) and is shown in Figure~\ref{fig:footprint}.
+To balance the redshift coverage of the ELGs with other targets during fiber assignment, each ELG is assigned one of two priority designations, low ($\tt{ELG\_LOP}$) or very low ($\tt{ELG\_VLO}$), in the form of targeting bits \citep{myers23}.
+Because each rosette in the One-Percent survey received a minimum of 11 observational visits, the ELG sample is highly complete despite having lower priority than other target classes \citep{desi24_sv}.
+To perform the clustering measurements, each LSS catalog is accompanied by several ``random'' catalogs that are created to match the data's angular coverage (e.g., regions around bright stars are masked) and redshift distribution but with an otherwise random spatial distribution \citep{ross24}.

-As in \cite{rocher23}, we define an annulus within each rosette (inset of Figure \ref{fig:footprint}) that spans 0.2$\degree$ to 1.5$\degree$ radially outward from the rosette center and corresponds to an angular area of $\sim$7 deg$^2$.
+Given the distribution of fibers in the DESI focal plane \citep{silber23} and survey tiling strategy \citep{desi24_sv}, targets near the center and outer edge of each rosette receive less fiber coverage.
+As in \cite{rocher23}, we define an annulus within each rosette (inset of Figure~\ref{fig:footprint}) that spans 0.2$\degree$ to 1.5$\degree$ radially outward from the rosette center and corresponds to an angular area of $\sim$7 deg$^2$.
 Within each annulus, $\sim$95\% of ELG targets had their spectra reliably measured \citep{desi24_sv}, resulting in high completeness.
 To construct our overall sample, we use ELGs from the One-Percent LSS catalogs that have either $\tt{ELG\_LOP}$ or $\tt{ELG\_VLO}$ priority designation and are contained within the annuli defined above.